rishabhlalausf/ML-Stroke_Prediction/README.md

 The answers lie in a toolkit of techniques to tackle imbalanced data.
 Let's explore a few:

-### Undersampling: Reducing the number of instances in the majority class to create a more balanced dataset.
+**Undersampling**: Reducing the number of instances in the majority class to create a more balanced dataset.
-### Oversampling: Increasing the number of instances in the minority class, often by creating synthetic samples.
+**Oversampling**: Increasing the number of instances in the minority class, often by creating synthetic samples.
-### Cost-sensitive learning: Assigning different weights to the classes, making misclassifications of the minority class more costly.
+**Cost-sensitive learning**: Assigning different weights to the classes, making misclassifications of the minority class more costly.
-### Feature Engineering: Carefully choosing or dropping features based on their importance in predicting the desired target variable.
+**Feature Engineering**: Carefully choosing or dropping features based on their importance in predicting the desired target variable.
-### Overfitting: Reducing the learning magnitude to close the gap between test and train accuracy score (or RMSE) when the algorithm overlearns from the training data and doesn't perform well on the test (or real-world) data.
+**Overfitting**: Reducing the learning magnitude to close the gap between test and train accuracy score (or RMSE) when the algorithm overlearns from the training data and doesn't perform well on the test (or real-world) data.

 #### Surprising Results